ashishbindra2/machine_learning/docs/data-sci-interview.md

 ### ### What is the difference between supervised and unsupervised learning?

-### Name a few common algorithms used for classification.
+### Name a few common algorithms used for classification

 ### What does train-test split mean and why is it important?